Dozens of athletes call on UEFA to ban Israel over rights abuses

 Dozens of athletes have joined rights groups in calling for the Union of European Football Associations (UEFA) to suspend Israel due to rights abuses against Palestinians.

-In a letter to be delivered to UEFA president Aleksander Ceferin late on Wednesday, Athletes for Peace, a group that includes more than 70 sports professionals, urged the governing body to sever ties with the Israel Football Association (IFA).
+In a letter delivered to UEFA president Aleksander Ceferin on Tuesday, Athletes for Peace, a group that includes more than 70 sports professionals, backed a call for the governing body to sever ties with the Israel Football Association (IFA).

 Recommended Storieslist of 3 items